LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 - Proactive campaign id data field is not currently available in transaction API responses as of now.
 It will be added soon.
 - Handoff Id, Handoff name data fields are not currently available in the Outbound Reporting API.
 - First message and override message data fields are not currently available in the Outbound Reporting API.
-- TotaI summary of eligibility, sent, delivered combined for all channels / skills per IVR outbound number is not currently available in the Outbound Reporting API.
+- Total summary of eligibility, sent, delivered combined for all channels / skills per IVR outbound number is not currently available in the Outbound Reporting API.
-- TotaI summary of eligibility, sent, delivered combined for all channels / skills per account is not currently available in the Outbound Reporting API.
+- Total summary of eligibility, sent, delivered combined for all channels / skills per account is not currently available in the Outbound Reporting API.
 - The capability of generating reports of all the consumers who previously opt out from Proactive Messaging to receive any future messages is not available in the Outbound Reporting API.
 - Maximum time duration for a reporting api request cannot exceed 24 hours.
 - The data is persisted in the system for a period of 13 months as per the company retention policy period.